Terry Corbell, The Biz Coach

 “Generally I tell my clients that it is not enough to have a business partner or intellectual property in China, you want to give your business partner the tools to use by filing for intellectual property protection in China,” adds Mr. Philipp.

-He says entrepreneurs face five common problems in intellectual property (IP).
-They include:
+Entrepreneurs face five common problems in intellectual property (IP).

 “From a business perspective it is always important to think of intellectual property as providing a business with business tools,” he says.
 “By simply understanding IP better, businesses can make better decisions on a cost/benefit basis of how or if to proceed with IP protection.”